matthhan/subspacemoa/README.md

 To run the minify task, one should also have proguard installed and the Java Home folder should be located at `/usr/lib/jvm/default-java`.

+##R interface

+The source code for the R interface to this package can be found [here](https://github.com/matthhan/rsubspacemoa)